Sanglorian/orcus/Orcus Rulebook - current.md

 - **Darkness** creates a heavily obscured area.

 Characters face darkness outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of magical darkness.

+### All-Around Vision

+A creature with all-around vision cannot be flanked.

 ### Blindsight